Imperial Palace, Earth

 <I didn’t do anything… embarrassing under the wine’s influence, did I?>

 <Define “embarrassing”.
-You started by complaining on how you missed the body you had when you first woke up in Heaven, then took off your top to show me your breasts.>
+You started by complaining about how you missed the body you had when you first woke up in Heaven, then took off your top to show me your breasts.>

 <Oh my God.> she sighs, deciding to bury her head under the sheets.